JRCSTU/wltp/README.rst

 An additional purpose of the versioning schema of the project is to track which specific version of the GTR it implements.
 Given a version number ``MAJOR.MINOR.PATCH``, the ``MAJOR`` part tracks the GTR phase implemented.
-See the :ref:`gtr_ver_matrix` section in :doc:`CHANGES` for the mapping of MAJOR-numbers to GTR versions.
+See the "GTR version matrix" section in :doc:`CHANGES` for the mapping of MAJOR-numbers to GTR versions.

 To install an older version issue the console command: